COVID-19 and Pulmonary Embolism: Frequently Asked Questions

 In cases where there are no contraindications for therapeutic anticoagulation and there is no possibility of performing imaging studies to diagnose PE or DVT, empiric anticoagulation has been proposed in the following scenarios:

-- Intubated patients who develop sudden clinical and laboratory findings highly consistent with PE, such as desaturation, tachycardia, increased CVP or PA wedge pressure, or evidence of right heart strain on echocardiogram, especially when CXR and/or markers of inflammation are stable or improving.
+- Intubated patients who develop sudden clinical and laboratory findings highly consistent with PE, such as desaturation, tachycardia, increased central venous pressure or pulmonary artery wedge pressure, or evidence of right heart strain on echocardiogram, especially when chest X-ray and/or markers of inflammation are stable or improving.

 - Patients with physical findings consistent with thrombosis, such as superficial thrombophlebitis, peripheral ischemia or cyanosis, thrombosis of dialysis filters, tubing or catheters, or retiform purpura (branching lesions caused by thrombosis in the dermal and subcutaneous vasculature).